ppatierno/formula1-telemetry-kafka/documentation/README.md

 * `INFLUXDB_DB`: the InfluxDB database where measurements will be stored.
 Default is `formula1`.
 * `F1_DRIVERS_TOPIC`: Apache Kafka topic from which `Driver` messages are read.
 Default is `f1-telemetry-drivers`.
 * `F1_EVENTS_TOPIC`: Apache Kafka topic from which `Event` messages are read.
 Default is `f1-telemetry-events`.
+* `F1_DRIVERS_AVG_SPEED_TOPIC`: Apache Kafka topic from which messages with processed average speed are read.
+Default is `f1-telemetry-drivers-avg-speed`.

 You can set the environment variables locally and then running the application with following command.